Before You Arrive

 If you are shipping items to Denver, make arrangements with a local shipping or storage company, or a trusted acquaintance already in Denver.
 Be sure to use a reliable carrier service (such as FedEx, UPS or DHL) that will ensure proper customs clearance and allow you to track the shipment.
 You should also consider purchasing insurance protection for your package, in case it is lost or damaged during transit.

-The International House is unable to store boxes or other items for students over the summer because we do not have sufficient locked storage in our building.
+The International House is unable to store boxes or other items for students prior to arrival or over the summer because we do not have sufficient locked storage in our building.

 What to Expect on Arrival